 A number of jobs aren't formally advertised, so making connections, networking and applying speculatively can prove useful.

 Every year thousands of workers are needed to help harvest the country's fruit crops.
 Thanks to the budding tourist trade you can also find employment in bars, restaurants, cafes, hotels, campsites and holiday parks.

-During the winter season you may also be able to find a variety of opportunities at ski resorts.
+During the winter season you may also be able to find opportunities at ski resorts.

 If you have some childcare experience, you could find work as an au pair.

 If you want to give your CV a boost there are a large number of voluntary agencies throughout New Zealand.
 You can search for opportunities by type and location at Volunteering New Zealand.